Accommodation – finding a home in Uppsala

 Uppsala University Housing Office

 Uppsala University Housing Office offers apartments to international researchers and doctoral students or other persons with similar assignments at Uppsala University.
 The apartments are furnished and equipped for self-catering, and are intended as a first place to stay.
-They can be rented for periods of one month up to two years.
+They can be rented for periods of one month up to a maximum of two years.
 Unfortunately, the demand for housing is very high, and therefore there is no guarantee that they will be able to offer accommodation to all.
-Apply for accommodation at Uppsala University Housing Office'e website.
+Apply for accommodation at Uppsala University Housing Office's website.

 First-hand contracts